dwbzen/careers/docs/knownIssues.md

 8. If a player gets an error when resolving choose_occupation (by specifying College instead of <br>
 an Occupation or specifying an Occupation that doesn't exist) the pending action is cleared incorrectly.<br>
+The same applies to resolving buy_hearts (Tech Convention).
+The pending action is cleared incorrectly if there's an error - for example specifying more hearts than you can afford.<br>
 Status: **OPEN**</p>

 9. Update the UK version Visio model and board image with the revised Pfizer UK JSON.<br>